MoutonGrognon/robot-game-lua/README.md

 They are several waves in which robots spawn randomly, The team that have more robots at the end of the game wins.

+## custom maps

+You can create your own custom map in `grid.c`.
+The map must be a square with all its edges set to `OBSTACLE` to avoid unexpected behaviours.
+If you just want to play with the size of the arena you can use `generate_grid.py`, otherwise you can write your own script to generate any map you want.
+Make sure to keep consistency between`GRID` and `GRID_SIZE`, and between `SPAWN_LOCATIONS` and `SPAWN_LEN`.